MJKWoolnough/jsonrpc/README.md

 type HandlerFunc func(string, json.RawMessage) (any, error)
 ```

-HandlerFunc is a convenience type to wrap a function for the Handler interface
+HandlerFunc is a convenience type to wrap a function for the Handler interface.

 #### func (HandlerFunc) HandleRPC

 ```go
 func (r HandlerFunc) HandleRPC(method string, data json.RawMessage) (any, error)
 ```
-HandleRPC implements the Handler inteface
+HandleRPC implements the Handler interface.

 #### type ReadWriteCloser